 We love this pet form of Winifred for its vintage charm.
 It has a winning vibe, which makes it even more enchanting.
 Winnie means ‘peacemaking friend’.

 Zahra is one of the most appealing Tanzanian baby girl names.
 According to us, it sounds melodious.
-It means ‘shining, flower’.
+It means ‘shining, flower,’ due to which the name has close association with plants and nature.

 Zuwena is a mighty Tanzanian name that most parents use for their children.
 The name Zuwena means ‘good’.